 Novi list is the daily newspaper published in Rijeka, issued by the private company Novi list d.d.
 It was established in 1990.

-Novi list is most popular among readers from Primorje-Gorski kotar county.
-Their online news portal sections are divided into news from Croatia, Rijeka, Opatija, the islands, Novi Vinodolski and Crikvenica, Gorski kotar, and Lika and Senj.
+Novi list is most popular among readers from Primorje-Gorski Kotar county.
+Their online news portal sections are divided into the news from Croatia, Rijeka, Opatija, the islands, Novi Vinodolski and Crikvenica, Gorski kotar, and Lika and Senj.